-Lost and found items are kept in the cafeteria on the ground floor and a cupboard outside the first floor office.
+Lost and found items are kept in a cabinet by the ES reception on the ground floor and a cupboard outside the first floor office.
 Students are encouraged to check these areas frequently.
 Watches, jewelry, and glasses are usually kept with the Principal's secretary for the first week.
-Any unclaimed items are donated to charity at the end of each trimester.
+Any unclaimed items are donated to charity before each long holiday.